adobe/aepsdk-core-ios/README.md

 [AEP SDK Sample Extension for iOS](https://github.com/adobe/aepsdk-sample-extension-ios) contains a sample implementation of an iOS extension for the AEP SDK.
 Example implementations are provided for both Objective-c and Swift.

-[AEP SDK Compatibility for iOS](https://github.com/adobe/aepsdk-compatibility-ios) contains code required to migrate from the existing ACP SDK to this AEP SDK without making implementation changes.
-While updating your implementation is recommended, this option allows you to upgrade to the AEP SDK with minimal effort.
+[AEP SDK Compatibility for iOS](https://github.com/adobe/aepsdk-compatibility-ios) contains code that bridges `ACPCore` and 3rd party extension implementations into the AEP SDK runtime.

 ## Contributing